Common Lisp the Language, 2nd Edition

 transfers control to the loop epilogue, using loop-finish

-expression can cause infinite looping.
+within a finally expression can cause infinite looping.

 Implementations are allowed to provide this construct as a local

-macro by using macrolet
+macro by using macrolet.

 Examples: